KenishRaghu/Attacker-TTP-Analysis-Incident-Response-Lab/README.md

 ---

-## Interview framing (Cloudflare Threat Detection / IR)

-For each incident, the write-up includes:

-- Attacker **objective** and **TTP chain**
-- **ATT&CK** stages, inferred **next steps**, **containment priority**
-- A **recommended new detection** bridging IR outcomes to improved defensive posture

-The detection module mirrors modern SOC engineering: portable rules (Sigma), edge/network IDS, Zeek notices for scalable metadata, YARA for hunt, and a **feed simulation** JSON for pipeline testing.

----

 ## GitHub repository name

 The reference implementation is pushed to **`KenishRaghu/Attacker-TTP-Analysis-Incident-Response-Lab`**.
 If you want the shorter slug **`attacker-ttp-analysis-ir-lab`**, rename the repository in GitHub **Settings → General → Repository name** (GitHub preserves redirects from the old name for a period).

-## License / use

-Synthetic content for education and interviews.
-Verify independently before operational use.